 Signs of Diastasis Rectus Abdominis include:

 You can check for Diastasis yourself in crook lying by feeling for a gap with your fingers along your abdominal midline while you lift your chin to your chest.
+If you are not sure how to do this you can find more information in our patient handbook.
 The best way to know for sure is to get assessed by someone experienced with Diastasis such as a Physiotherapist.

 We can assess, educate and guide you through appropriate posture, breathing, exercise and lifestyle changes to help you rehabilitate your Diastasis.
 We aim to restore balance in your core muscles and re-educate the stretched connective tissue to facilitate tension across the abdominal wall.
 It is essential that you address several factors in the rehabilitation of Diastasis and assess beyond 'the gap'.